-Calculation of Resistance, Volt, Current, and Ohm according to Ohm's Law and Voltage Divider Formula What is a voltage divider?
-What does voltage divider work in electronic circuits, and how does it work?
+Calculate Resistance, Voltage, Current, and Ohm according to Ohm's Law and Voltage Divider Formula.
+What is a voltage divider?
+How does a voltage divider work in electronic circuits?

-That divides a voltage into smaller fractions or portions.
-It consists of two or more resistors connected in series, and it is commonly used in electronic circuits for various purposes, such as setting reference voltages, biasing transistors, or providing a specific voltage level for a particular component.
+A voltage divider divides a voltage into smaller fractions or portions.
+It consists of two or more resistors connected in series.
+A voltage divider is commonly used in electronic circuits for various purposes, such as setting reference voltages, biasing transistors, or providing a specific voltage level for a particular component.
 Below is a general list of other uses of a voltage divider circuit.

 V = IR (Ohm's Law).